Community Fibre Broadband Review (Updated June 2026)

 -

-Symmetrical Speeds Unlike most ISPs, your upload speed matches your download speed.
+Symmetrical Speeds Unlike most ISPs, your upload speed can match your download speed.
 This is a big deal for cloud backups, video calls, remote work and anyone shifting large files around.

 -